 If you’re like most people, you aren’t eager to spend time thinking about what would happen if you became unable to direct your own medical… Read More »Living Wills and Health Care Power of Attorney – An Overview

 What are you doing reading about estate planning?
-You’re supposed to out dancing until dawn.
-But you might as well keep reading; this won’t take long.… Read More »Estate Planning When You’re Young, Healthy and Childless
+You’re supposed to be out dancing until dawn.
+But you might as well keep reading; this won’t take… Read More »Estate Planning When You’re Young, Healthy, and Childless

 Now is the time to take concrete steps to establish an estate plan.
 It’s also a good idea to think about what could happen before your… Read More »Estate Planning for the Elderly and Those Who are Ill